Clinical Practice Guidelines (CPGs) | CNSF

 - The processes for developing best-practice guidelines have evolved from being consensus documents prepared by “experts” to guidelines based on evidence-based analyses and qualitative grading techniques

 - Endorsement of practice guidelines by the CNSF and/or the constituent Societies will require a process that takes into account these contemporary standards for guidelines development and implementation

-The CPGC is made up of a cross section of the CNSF including representation from the CNSF Executive Committee, at least one member from each Society, and at least one residents’ representative.
-Other CPGC members are drawn the CNSF Associate and Affiliate Societies as required.
+The CPGC is made up of a cross section of the CNSF, including representation from the CNSF Executive Committee, at least one member from each Society, and at least one residents’ representative.
+Other CPGC members are drawn from the CNSF Associate and Affiliate Societies as required.